Active Sitting at Work: Reduce Back Pain and Stay Focused

 Active Sitting Benefits: How It Solves These Problems

-Active sitting addresses the physical and cognitive drawbacks of passive sitting by keeping your body gently in motion.
-Here’s how it helps:
+Active sitting doesn’t just sound smart, it is smart.
+It addresses the exact physical and cognitive drawbacks of passive sitting by keeping your body gently in motion, even while you work.
+Here’s how it tackles each problem:

 1. Back Pain Relief